“Rehireable” is the correct and widely accepted spelling, while “rehirable” is less common and often avoided.

 - Dropping the e in formal documents

-- Using rehirable in resumes, emails, or HR systems is considered a spelling error.
+- Using rehirable in resumes, emails, or HR systems considered a spelling error.

 - Hyphen confusion